seeking-alexi-diy-circular-dining-table_01-edit

 Depending on how you sand will change the final look of your table.
 You can skip sanding and scratch and "bang-up" your table instead if you want it to look more salvaged.

-• Cut The Legs
+• Step 6.
+Cut The Legs

 Cut 4 parallelograms for the legs at 29.5" (or however tall you want your table) with 15 degree angles on each end.